SAREC-Lab/saFUZZ_ICSE26/RQ2.md

 | F11 | ![F11](Figures/Fault-Trees/F11.png) | ![F11 Log](Figures/Flight-Log-Examples/f11_log.jpg) |

 ## Mission Profiles
-We have included a sample MissionProfile (logged data from the flights) corresponding to F3 in the [MissionProfile/](MissionProfile/) directory.
+We have included all sample Mission Profiles (logged data from the flights) corresponding to F1-F11 in the [MissionProfile/](MissionProfile/) directory.